SenseLogic/CIBYL/README.md

 *   `UPPER_CASE` identifiers are converted to `PascalCase`
 *   `PascalCase` identifiers are converted to `snake_case`

 ## Limitations

 *   Blocks must be properly aligned.
+*   Dictionaries are not updated dynamically.
+*   Curly brackets are not available in embedded code.

 ## Installation